Need to know

 - identifying as Aboriginal or Torres Strait Islander and 50 years or older

-- who are pregnant; or parent of a child aged under 12 months
+- who are pregnant or parent a child under 12 months of age

 For everyone else – just like a normal visit to the doctor – out-of-pocket fees may apply, so make sure you ask beforehand.
 Incentives are available until 30 September and will then be reassessed.